PA Program

 Preference Factors A3.12a

-Applicants from a rural or federally designated underserved community
+Residence in a rural or federally designated underserved community

-Applicants from educationally or economically disadvantaged regions
+Origin from an educationally or economically disadvantaged background

-Applicants who are Penn State Health employees
+Employment within Penn State Health

 General Application Requirements A3.12b